Student Government Association

 Description

 The Student Government represents the student body through popular election.
 This body serves as a collective voice of the students in student affairs, academic, safety, and various other areas of the university.
-One if the primary functions of the Student Government is to approve the formations of new organizations and to provide funding so that the interest of every student group is represented.
-They are repeatedly appointed as student representatives to faculty and administrative committees, bringing the student voice to forums where it is heard.
+The primary functions of the Student Government include approving of and funding student organizations and to vouch for every student on campus.
+They are appointed as student representatives to faculty and administrative committees, bringing the student voice to forums where it is heard.

 Purpose